warpstreamlabs/bento/public/wasm/examples/tinygo/README.md

-TinyGo Benthos WASM Module
+TinyGo Bento WASM Module
 ==========================

-This example builds a Benthos plugin as a WASM module written in Go and can be compiled using [TinyGo][tinygo] with the following command:
+This example builds a Bento plugin as a WASM module written in Go and can be compiled using [TinyGo][tinygo] with the following command:

 ```sh
 tinygo build -scheduler=none -target=wasi -o uppercase.wasm .